 As technology has become more widely available and the ease of transmitting data has developed, we are seeing our privacy diminish.
+An invasion of privacy can be devastating, however.
 Recently there have been a number of concerning reports of private companies disclosing private data or utilizing private data for unauthorized uses.

 Large scale personal data compilations and sale of such information may cross over into invasive practices under the law.

 Invasion of privacy can also involve the publication of personal and sensitive photographs and information.
 Claims for invasion of privacy are more serious in the internet age as the publication of harmful material can reach millions of people in a matter of seconds.
 Reputations can be harmed and emotional suffering can be severe.

 Joe Lyon in a highly-rated Cincinnati personal injury lawyer who has successfully handled invasion of privacy claims resulting in six figure settlements.
 The Lyon Firm recognizes the personal nature of many of these cases.
 For a confidential and no-cost legal consultation, call (800) 513-2403.

 Invasion of Privacy: Revenge Porn: (Cincinnati, Ohio): Confidential settlement against former spouse for the publication of private photographs taken during the course of marital relationship.
 Former spouse published erotic photographs on numerous internet sites and forwarded copies to family members to further harass plaintiff.
 The settlement provided a sense of justice, protection, and compensation that will be used to further Plaintiff’s education.

 Invasion of Privacy: Media False Light: (Cincinnati, Ohio): Confidential settlement on behalf of young professional women who was falsely portrayed by the local media as being associated with “sexting high school students.”
 Despite notice of the false light media clip, the local news station continued to run the story with the clip art that falsely linked the Plaintiff to the “sexting” story.